piegope/doc/docs/en/kb/devolutions-server/knowledge-base/pre-deployment-account-survey.md

 title: Pre-Deployment Account Survey
 status: Topic available in German language
 ---
-Prior to deployment of a DVLS instance, some accounts are needed to operate the various services involved in a secure deployment of DVLS.
+Prior to deployment of a {{ en.DVLS }} instance, some accounts are needed to operate the various services involved in a secure deployment of {{ en.DVLS }}.
 The first decision is to use either domain accounts for operating the platform, or to use local SQL accounts paired with local service accounts.
 Since this decision is a matter of personal preference, we support both models.

 {% snippet icon.badgeInfo %}
 The names used in this guide are to ease comprehension of the role fulfilled by the account.
 Our documentation uses these names as well, but there is no requirement that you use them.